ido-ofir/core/README.md

 ```
 the `core.router.render()` method will transform this object to a tree of react elements ready to be rendered. every level in this object will have a 'type' property which is a name of a component in `core.components`.

+it is worth mentioning that in more complex situations the query object will obey immutability rules during state transition, so that you can tell what actualy changed in the query and what didn't.